developomp/developomp-site/README.md

 # How it works

-> Check the [`generator.ts`](./source/generate.ts) source code for more detailed information.
+> Check the comments [`generator.ts`](./source/generate.ts) file for more detailed information.

-The command `yarn start` does two things under the hood:
+When you run the `yarn start` command, the project executes the [generate.ts](./source/generate.ts) script before starting the app.
+This script converts [markdown files](./source/markdown) to json files so it can be imported by react on the frontend.

-1. it executes the [generate.ts](./source/generate.ts) script that converts [markdown files](./source/markdown) to json files so it can be imported by react during runtime.
-To perform the conversion without serving the app, run `yarn generate` command in the [`source` directory](./source).
+To perform the conversion without starting the app, run `yarn generate` command.

-2. it serves the app in http://localhost:3000 as normal just like any other react apps.
+To start the app without generating json files, run `yarn quick-start` command.

 # Special thanks